Czech self-employed: how to pay for health and social insurance?

 • Pension insurance premiums;

-• contribution to the state employment policy;
+• contribution to state employment policy;

 • sickness insurance premiums.